Javierenrique00/callbackflow/README.md

 # callbackflow

-android Kotlin example how to run a asyncronic flow using callbackFlow
+Android Kotlin example how to run an asynchronous flow using callbackFlow.

-If you understand suspending funtions in Kotlin, you know that this funtion only returns a single value, but if you need to return asyncronous values, Flow is one answer.
+If you understand suspending functions in Kotlin, you know that this function only returns a single value, but if you need to return asynchronous values, Flow is one answer.

 The source of this information is in kotlin main documentation: https://kotlinlang.org/docs/reference/coroutines/flow.html

-Flow is named cold asyncronous, that means that the returned value is calculed when is collected.
+Flow is named cold asynchronous, that means that the returned value is calculated when is collected.
 Let see.

         fun foo(): Flow<Int> = flow { // flow builder
             for (i in 1..3) {